 Volleyball provides the perfect blend of athletics and academics in a safe environment that is dedicated to the student athlete.
 The coaches bring a wealth of experience ranging from high school to Division I to national and international competition.
 In addition to the great volleyball experience, players will get a great education.

 Wellness Center and Fitness Lab

 The new Wellness Center houses a fitness center, athletic offices, and the athletic trainer treatment center.
 The fitness lab is available to students taking strength and conditioning classes and to those who purchase a fitness lab pass.
 Contact the athletic department at 559.934.2452 for more information.

 West Hills College Coalinga offers students campus living in its 119 bed Gordon Hall for men and the 50 bed Ivans Hall for women.
 Residence halls include high speed wireless internet and the opportunity to make friendships that will last a lifetime.
+There are three meal plan options, with 7, 14 and 19 meals per week in the Dining Hall.
 Many international students and athletes choose to live on campus creating a diverse and inclusive campus community.
 Additional information is available on the college website www.westhillscollege.com/coalinga/student-life/housing/ or by calling 559.934.2373.